CodeMonkeyCrew/Gamelogic/README.md

     Blue->Yellow:
         Blue signals that the player drove over the finishing line from the correct direction.
 Finished Laps is increased by 1 if the next received color is yellow.
-If the reverse order (Yellow->Blue) is received, finished Laps is decreased by 1.
+If the backwards order (Yellow->Blue) is received, finished Laps is decreased by 1.
 This prevents driving over the finishing line, backing up and driving over the finishing line again.